13 Reasons Queen Elizabeth II Will Never Give Up the Throne

 Plans are already underway for her NOT to abdicate

-This summer, the government performed a dress rehearsal for the Queen’s death, according to the Express.
+In the summer of 2018, the government performed a dress rehearsal for the Queen’s death, according to the Express.
 “Ministers practiced the ground-breaking protocol for the very first time and even gave it the code name London Bridge,” and the first day after the Queen’s death has been given the code name D1.
 It certainly doesn’t sound like there are any plans afoot for the Queen not to be Queen at the time of her passing.
 In fact, it seems that quite the opposite is true.
-Next, check out 50 things you didn’t know about the British royal family.